 Flood Insurance: The National Flood Insurance Program (NFIP) provides affordable flood insurance to people who live in areas with the greatest risk of flooding called Special Flood Hazard Areas (SFHA).
 Property owners who hold a federally backed mortgage need to purchase flood insurance if it is required by the lender and the property is located within a SFHA.
 Standard homeowner’s insurance policies do not cover flood damage.
 There is a 30-day waiting period before National Flood Insurance Program coverage takes effect.
 Contact your insurance agent for information about rates and coverage.
 If you do not have an insurance agent, contact the NFIP agent referral service at 888-379-9531 and/or visit www.floodsmart.gov for additional information.

 Flood Hazard: The most common threat of street and yard flooding in Deerfield Beach is associated with heavy rainstorms, tropical storm systems or hurricanes.
 The City has not experienced any major flooding.
-The City’s flood hazards are – canals, waterways, coastal beach, and inland bodies of water.
+The City’s flood hazards are – canals, waterways, coastal beaches, and inland bodies of water.

 Flood Safety: Tune into radio or TV for warnings.
 Heed warnings from officials.
 Evacuate when an order is given.
 Know your evacuation zone and route to a shelter.
-Have small bag of essentials prepared.
+Have a small bag of essentials prepared.
 Be cautious at night.
-Have battery-operated flashlights, radios, TV’s in good working order.
+Have battery-operated flashlights, radios, tvs in good working order.
 Above all - Do not panic.

-Natural and Beneficial Functions: Deerfield Island Park is bordered by the Royal Palm Waterway, Hillsboro Canal and the Intracoastal Waterway.
+Natural and Beneficial Functions: Deerfield Island Park is bordered by the Royal Palm Waterway, Hillsboro Canal, and the Intracoastal Waterway.
 This "urban wilderness area" features an 8.5-acre mangrove swamp filled with wildlife and two nature trails - the Coquina and the Mangrove Trail.
-This 56-acre island park provides a critical habitat for the gopher tortoise and is a nesting place for squirrels, raccoons and armadillos.
+This 56-acre island park provides a critical habitat for the gopher tortoise and is a nesting place for squirrels, raccoons, and armadillos.
 Migratory and indigenous sea birds use it as a roosting and feeding place.

-Drainage System Maintenance: There is a system of drainage canals and ditches for storm water management throughout the City.
+Drainage System Maintenance: There is a system of drainage canals and ditches for stormwater management throughout the City.
 They are maintained by Broward County and the City’s Storm Water Division 954-480-4270.
 These drainage ways are of vital importance since they not only drain our City, but inland areas as well.
 State and local laws prohibit dumping in these waterways.
 Violators should be reported to the City’s Code Enforcement Office by calling 954-480-4241.

 Substantial Improvement Requirements: The National Flood Insurance Program requires that if the cost of reconstruction, rehabilitation, addition, or other improvements to a building equals or exceeds 50% of the building's market value, then the building must meet the same construction requirements as a new building.
 Substantially damaged buildings must also be brought up to the same standards.